 Graco Sharpe

-• Best for small/medium jobs
+- Best for small/medium jobs

-• 600cc cup
+- 600cc cup

-• Comes in 1 – 1.8mm
+- Comes in 1 – 1.8mm

-• Less than 1 pounds
+- Less than 1 pounds

-• Includes wrench and cleaning brush
+- Includes wrench and cleaning brush

 Whether you decide to spring for the 1mm model or the 1.8mm model, we found that this compact and very lightweight sprayer does an excellent job.
-The tips/nozzles are not interchangeable for this model.
-You will need to by separate guns with different sizes for primer, clear coats and paints.

-Available Nozzle sizes and their applications include:
+Available nozzle sizes and their typical uses are:

-• 1.0 mm: hobby, spot repair, base coat, clear coat
+- 1.0 mm: Hobby projects, spot repairs, base coat, clear coat

-• 1.4 mm: Base coat, clear coat mixed with single stage paint, sealers, low solid clear, clear coat
+- 1.4 mm: Base coat, clear coat mixed with single-stage paint, sealers, low solid clear, clear coat

-• 1.8 mm: Primer
+- 1.8 mm: Primer

 You will need to purchase an air line (if you don’t have one already) and a decent sized compressor.
 You’ll be looking at 8-9 CFM at around 40lbs air pressure.
 You’ll also need to grab an air regulator.